The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/1-errors.md

 {% hint style="info" %}
 The **call stack** is a data structure that Node uses to keep track of the functions that are called while the program is running.
-It saves function calls in a first-in-last-out (LIFO) order which means that the most recent function call is always at the top, followed by the function that called it, and so on.
+It saves function calls in a last-in-first-out (LIFO) order which means that the most recent function call is always at the top, followed by the function that called it, and so on.
 {% endhint %}

 ## Handling Errors